EugenioGrant/Machine-Learning-w-MNIST/README.md

 This is a notebook that shows how to train a ML model and use the KNN algorithm to identify handwritten digits.
 Default parameters are from sklearn while tested k = 2.
 This is a work in progress so feel free to improve it.
 I'll be adding two more models, SVM and Random Forest to see if improvements are possible, which most likely it's the case.

-* To use it clone the repo and locally unzip the dataset locallly
+* To use it clone the repo and unzip the dataset on a local folder